thatvirtualboy/horizon-linux-vm/README.md

    `net ads join -U username%password`

    `net ads testjoin` (should say “Join is OK” if it worked)

+* If you consitently get the error `This operation is only allowed for the PDC of the domain` try

+   `realm join -U username@DOMAIN.COM domaincontroller@domain.com`

 * Verify your **hosts**, **KRB5** and **SMB** configuration files reflect the correct addresses and IP addresses.

 * Verify there is no time drift between the Ubuntu VM and the DCs.
 You may need to reconfigure NTP or disable it.

+* Sometimes adding the DC to /etc/hosts can help nudge the domain join along

 ### Agent Status